 The inside of Puckett’s has rustic-modern design.
 It’s soft, dim, woodsy and has a wall full of records, mostly those of Dolly Parton.

 I was lucky enough to catch Billie Lafollette’s live performance.
-It almost feels historical now since it was one of the last performances for several months.
+It almost feels historical now since it was one of the last performances for several months due to the temporary shutdowns in 2020.
 But she certainly didn’t disappoint.

 Lafollette is a local musician who performs original acoustic folk songs, and she threw in a few covers.

-I just want to let that set in for a moment.
+I just want to let that settle in for a moment.
 I have a huge admiration for musicians who write their own music.

-A long-time resident of Sevierville, she started performing when she was 12 as a clogger at Dollywood, according to the Puckett’s event page.
+A long-time resident of Sevierville, she started performing when she was 12.
+First, as a clogger at Dollywood, according to Puckett’s event page.

 Puckett’s books local artists frequently.
-Many places claim to love local, but Puckett’s practices what they preach.
+Many places claim to support local, but Puckett’s practices what they preach.

-They proudly pick Tennessee products whenever possible, including Tennessee Pride Sausage, Muletown Roasted Coffee and local produce for their homemade sauces.
+They proudly pick Tennessee products whenever possible for guests.
+The list includes Tennessee Pride Sausage, Muletown Roasted Coffee and local produce for their homemade sauces.